Imhizard18BH/TMDbCatalogue/README.md

 ## License 📝

 This project is open-source and available under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-### Conclusion:
-This `README.md` now has various **FontAwesome** icons included for sections such as "Features", "Technologies Used", and "Customization", which help visually enhance the document.
-You can use these icons to make your `README.md` more engaging and user-friendly!